Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 4. Bok Choy

-Bok choy is a very hardy plant that can survive low temperatures, but protection is needed against the snow.
+Bok choy is a hardy plant that can survive low temperatures, but protection is needed against the snow.

 5. Broccoli